 Subsidies, discounts and payment options

-Grants are available through Warm Up New Zealand: Healthy Homes for ceiling and underfloor insulation for rental properties occupied by low-income tenants.
+Grants are available through Warm Up New Zealand: Healthy Homes for ceiling and underfloor insulation for low-income home owners and tenants.

 If you don't qualify for a subsidy, some councils assist by letting you add the cost of the insulation to rates payments.